-The present call for proposals represents the first phase for the implementation of a preparatory action initiated by the European Parliament.
+The present call for proposals represents the third and final phase for the implementation of a preparatory action initiated by the European Parliament.
 A participatory action can last for up to three (3) consecutive years.
-It is possible that there will be one or two more calls for proposals following the successful implementation of the current call.
 Applicants must present in their proposal what mechanisms and procedures they will set up in order to ensure the transferability of the results to another possible future winner.